datacarpentry/organization-genomics/mini_module_genomics_warmup_excercise.md

  * Depending on the students and their current level of education, some will have more familiarity with these terms than others.
   * Once recognized terms are marked, share / compare with your neighbors, report back on any new terms / unfamiliar terms.
 3. Have students share what term is used in their lab for any given term on this label hand out.
+ * Find a few examples from the students, where different labs / individuals refer to the same data, by a different label.
   * Discuss what would happen if you tried to merge datasets with different column headers (labels) for the same data.
   * How much time would it take?
 Would mistakes in "mapping" occur?
 Would data have to be scrapped because no one can figure what it means for certain?